 Motivated by the effectiveness and low cost oo-pCCD calculations, and the desire to avoid hybrid quantum-classical variational optimization or deep QRAM-type circuits, we set out to explore connections between non-unitary pCCD and trotterized UpCCD (henceafter referred to as UpCCD).
-Applying the small angle approximation ($\sin x \approx x, \cos x \approx 1$) to Eq. \ref{eq:uccd} and taking $i_2=i_1+1, a_2 = a_1+1$ (paired excitations), we obtain:
+Applying the small angle approximation [$\sin \theta = \theta + \mathcal{O}(\theta^3), \cos \theta = 1 + \mathcal{O}(\theta^2)$, i.e. Taylor series expansion truncated above linear terms] to Eq.~(\ref{eq:uccd}) and taking $i_2=i_1+1, a_2 = a_1+1$ (paired excitations), we obtain:

 where we dropped the subindices for simplicity of notation.
 Thus, the action of each term in UpCCD can be approximated (in the limit of small amplitudes) as the sum of identity, a double excitation and a double deexcitation.
+The error of the small-angle approximation is, due to the dominance of the error of $\cos \theta = 1+ \frac{\theta^2}{2} + \dots\approx 1$, quadratic in the amplitudes $\theta$ and can be bounded by $n_{amps}\frac{\theta_{max}^2}{2}$, where $n_{amps}$ is the number of non-zero cluster amplitudes and $\theta_{max}$ is the largest amplitude.

-To uncover the similarities between pCCD and UpCCD, we first write the pCCD wave function for 4 electrons in 4 orbitals (8 spinorbitals) ($t_{o,v}$ is the amplitude of the excitation of an electron pair from orbital $o$ to $v$):
+To illustrate the similarities between pCCD and UpCCD, we first write the pCCD wave function for 4 electrons in 4 orbitals (8 spinorbitals) ($t_{o,v}$ is the amplitude of the excitation of an electron pair from orbital $o$ to $v$):

-The corresponding UpCCD wave function, assuming an operator ordering resulting from iterating first over $o$, then over $v$, can be approximated by repeated application of Eq. (\ref{eq:sa-upccd}) as:
+The corresponding UpCCD wave function, assuming an operator ordering resulting from iterating first over $o$, then over $v$, can be approximated by repeated application of Eq. ~(\ref{eq:sa-upccd}) as: